nayowl/school_district_analysis/README.md

 <sub>Figure 14 Scores by School Size After Replacement   </sub>

 Figure 13 contains of two DataFrame before replacement of the Thomas High School data.
-The above DataFrame is a DataFrame before formatting to round up the value, while the below DataFrame is a DataFrame after formatting.
-Figure 14 has the same format with Figure 13 with two DataFrame to shows us the data after replacement.
+The  DataFrame on top consists of non rounded values, while the DataFrame on the bottom is formatted to generate the rounded value.
+Figure 14 has the same format with Figure 13 with two DataFrame to display the data after replacement.

-From Figure 13 and Figure 14 after the round up(below DataFrame) , the value for scores and percentages has no difference.
-But if we see more detailed value in the above DataFrame in both Figures there is slightly difference in value for all the scores and percentages between the before and after replacement of the data for school size Medium( Thomas High School is in Medium size , that’s why it’s only impact in this size).
+There is no difference found in the rounded up scores value of Figure 13 and Figure 14.However, some slight difference appears in the unrounded value of those figures, specifically in the scores and percentages between the before and after replacement of the data for school size Medium( Thomas High School is in Medium size , hence it’s only impact in this size).
 For example, average math score is 83.374684 before the replacement and 83.361201 after the replacement.
 But because of the round up the value become 83.4 for both before and after replacement.

 **7. Scores by School Type**